 This form must be submitted to the WSCJTC C/ME Program Manager within 15 days of hire, appointment, or separation.
-It must be signed by the direct supervisor, agency head, or designee of the he agency /.
-Please submit completed form to cme@c tc.wa.gov Section 1: Personnel Information Full Name (Last, First M.I.): Date o of Birth: Status: □Hire□ Separation Agency (Do not abbreviate): Positio on Cate gory: Hire/Sep aration Date: Choose an item.
-Employment: Agenc y Assig ned Email Address: \square Full-time \square Part-time (any hours less than full-time) Separation Reason: Section 2: Conditions of Employment and Requirements of RCW 43.101.480 requires that all coroners, medical examiners, a by a county's coroner's or medical examiner's office must comple of being elected, appointed, or employed, unless otherwise exem ete medic • • All part-time medicolegal investigative personnel employed by a county coroner's or medical examiner's office must successfully complete medicolegal forensic investigation training within 18 months of being employed, unless otherwise exempted.
+It must be signed by the direct supervisor, agency head, or designee of the agency.
+Please submit completed form to cme@c tc.wa.gov Section 1: Personnel Information Full Name (Last, First M.I.): Date o of Birth: Status: □Hire□ Separation Agency (Do not abbreviate): Position Category: Hire/Separation Date: aration Date: Choos e an ite em.
+Employment: Agenc y Assig ned Email Address: 1 \square Full-time \square Part-time (any hours less than full-time) Separation Reason: • Section 2: Conditions of Employment and Requirements of Training S RCW 43.101.480 requires that all coroners, medical examiners, and other full-time medicolegal investigative personnel employed by a county's coroner's or medical examiner's office must complete medicolegal forensic investigation training within 12 months of being elected, appointed, or employed, unless otherwise exempted.
+All part-time medicolegal investigative personnel employed by a county coroner's or medical examiner's office must successfully complete medicolegal forensic investigation training within 18 months of being employed, unless otherwise exempted.
 Certification is a condition of continued employment.
 A county in which a coroner, medical examiner, or other medicolegal investigative employee who has not received certification or has not otherwise been exempted, may have its reimbursement reduced under RCW 68.50.104.
 Recertification is required every 3 years per WAC 139-27.
 All coroners, medical examiners, and medicolegal investigative personnel must complete 30 hours of continuing education and submit a recertification application.
 The commission is required to track certification compliance.
-Section 3: This section must be signed by the direct superv icor ago nov ho ad or designed Name: Title: ncy ne ad, or designee.
-Name.
-Title.
-1 Signature: Have you created an Acadis profile for new hire? hire? □Yes □No Will Complete By (Date): Section 4: CJTC to Complete New Hire - Confirm new hire has an Acadis profile.
-Separation - Confirm separated employee has been removed from agency in Acadis. gency in Acadis.
+Section 3: This section must be signed by the direct supervisor, agency head, or designee.
+Name: Title: ncy ne au, or designee.
+Traine.
+Title: Signature: Have v OU Cre ated an Acadis prof ile for new hire?
+Signature.
+Trave y ou ci ci atea an Aeaais proi iic for fiew 11110: □Yes □No Will Complete By (Date): Section 4: CJTC to Complete Section 4: CJTC to Complete New Hire - Confirm new hire has an Acadis profile.
+Separation - Confirm separated employee has been re emoved from a gency in Acadis.